 Chord Progressor

-Parallel (P), Relative (R), Leading (L)
+Parallel (P), Relative (R), and Leading‑tone (L) neighbors for smooth voice‑leading.

 Learn chord progressions, Tonnetz, and scales